-Central Asian Affairs (CAA) is a peer-reviewed quarterly journal established in 2014 that features innovative social science research on contemporary developments in the wider Central Asian region, including: Central Asia; Afghanistan; the Caucasus; Xinjiang; Kashmir; neighboring powers (China, Iran, Pakistan, India, Russia, Turkey); and any international powers or influences vis-à-vis Central Eurasia.
+Central Asian Affairs is a peer-reviewed quarterly journal established in 2014 that features innovative social science research on contemporary developments in the wider Central Asian region, including: Central Asia; Afghanistan; the Caucasus; Xinjiang; Kashmir; neighboring powers (China, Iran, Pakistan, India, Russia, Turkey); and any international powers or influences vis-à-vis Central Eurasia.

 Central Asian Affairs informs scholarly discourse and policy discussions about the region by engaging experts from public/ international policy and academia, originating from disciplines as diverse as: political science; sociology; anthropology; economics; development studies; and security studies.

 CESS is committed to the publication of peer-reviewed work which elevates scholarship in our field.
 We have partnered with Central Asian Affairs to arrange for a CESS members-only subscription discount of 30%.

 CESS members may purchase a hard-copy subscription to Central Asian Affairs for just $71 in 2021.
 Subscriptions can be taken out as part of the membership process.